David Valdelvira

-David Valdelvira (October 3, 1977, Bilbao, Spain) is a Spanish actor, theater pedagogue and theatre director.
+David Valdelvira (3 October 1977, Bilbao, Spain) is a Basque actor, theatre pedagogue, dramaturge and theatre director.

+As an actor has worked in more than a hundred theatre productions and audiovisual productions throughout Spain, among them in the Spanish TV series Qué vida más triste of LaSexta.

 Life and career

 David Valdelvira was born in Bilbao (Spain).
-He completed advanced studies in dramatic art and interpretation, with Marina Shimanskaya and Algis Arlauskas, under the Stanislavsky-M.Chekhov-Grotowski-Vakhtangov methodology (Russian method), following the methodologies of the Russian classical school.
+He completed advanced studies in dramatic art and interpretation, with Marina Shimanskaya and Algis Arlauskas, under the Stanislavsky-Vakhtangov-M.Chekhov-Meyerhold methodology (Russian method), following the methodologies of the Russian classical school.
 He also completed postgraduate studies in interpretation with Ivan Verkhovykh.
 He also trained in energetic theatre, stage direction and playwriting.

 He has worked in different theatrical productions in different theaters.
 In february 2010 he created the "Vagón de 4ª" theater company together with Richard Sahagún.
 He has been an actor and director at the Moscow Pyotr Fomenko Workshop Theatre (Theatre-Atelier Piotr Fomenko) in Russia.
 He is currently an actor, stage director and drama teacher.

-He has taught at the University of Navarra (2008-2009), at the Artebi Drama School (2007-2009) and is currently a theater pedagogue and acting teacher at the Ánima Eskola School of Drama.
+He has taught at the University of Navarra (2008–2009), at the Artebi Drama school (2007–2009) and is currently a theater pedagogue and acting teacher at the Ánima Eskola School of Drama.

 As an actor, he is a member of different theater companies.
 During the years 2011 and 2012 he was part of the company that staged the play When Five Years Pass of Federico García Lorca, a theatrical production directed by Iván Verkhovykh and Marina Shimanskaya.
-The stage production was taken on a international tour.
+The stage production was taken on an international tour.
 In May 2012 it was presented in Moscow (Russia) at the Moscow Your Chance Festival (Moscow Your Chance International Theatre Festival) and in November 2012 it was presented in Saratov (Russia), at the festival in honor of Oleg Yankovsky, where Russian actors, playwrights and directors meet.